csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **3.6 Null Values**

-Null values present special problems in relational operations, including arith- metic operations, comparison operations, and set operations.
+Null values present special problems in relational operations, including arithmetic operations, comparison operations, and set operations.

 The result of an arithmetic expression (involving, for example +, −, ∗, or _/_) is null if any of the input values is null.
 For example, if a query has an expression _r.A_\+ 5, and _r.A_ is null for a particular tuple, then the expression result must also be null for that tuple.